• Skip to primary navigation

 Why This Recipe Works

-Indian spices like curry, turmeric, and Garam Masala make this vegan rice dish super aromatic, exotic, and colorful.
+Fragrant Indian spices like curry, turmeric, cardamom, and garam masala make this vegan rice dish super aromatic, exotic, and colorful.
+And they will also fill your kitchen with the most incredible aromas.

 Traditionally, biryani is made with meat or fish.
 But it’s very easy to make a vegetarian version.
 I chose a combination of carrots, potatoes, cauliflower, and peas.
 However, this recipe is also great with tofu or beans for extra protein.